Everything you need to know about Packages in Go

 Coming back to our main issue, we can use variable version declared in version.go file from anywhere in the package even though it is not exported (like Version), because it is declared in package scope.

-If the version variable would have been declared inside a function, it wouldn’t have been in the package scope and the above program would have failed to compile.
+If the version variable would have been declared inside a function, it wouldn’t have been in the package scope and this program would have failed to compile.

 You are not allowed to redeclare a global variable with the same name in the same package.
-Hence, once version variable is declared, it can not be redeclared in the package scope.
+So, once version variable is declared, it cannot be redeclared in the package scope.
 But you are free to re-declare elsewhere.

 Variable initialization